SCHUNK-SE-Co-KG/schunk_svh_ros_driver/README.md

 This is the repository for the Schunk SVH ROS2 driver.
 It completes the [standalone
 library](https://github.com/SCHUNK-SE-Co-KG/schunk_svh_library)
 with everything that you need to operate the five finger hand in a ROS2 context.
+It also contains simulation support.

 ## Installation